The WHERE clause is useful for creating sparse join indexes.

 - A conditional expression to eliminate all rows from the SELECT clause query that do not evaluate to TRUE.

-- You can base an expression on a UDT column or an expression that references at least one column with the exception of the following: expressions that involve aggregate or OLAP functions, UDF expressions, and built-in functions that are explicitly prohibited such as DEFAULT and PARTITION.
-For details about these functions, see SQL Functions, Operators, Expressions, and Predicates, B035-1145.
-The expressions must be aliased.
-Otherwise, the system returns an error to the requestor.
+- You can base an expression on a UDT column or an expression that references at least one column with the exception of the following: expressions that involve aggregate or OLAP functions, UDF expressions, and built-in functions or keywords that are explicitly prohibited such as DEFAULT or PARTITION.
+For information about the DEFAULT built-in function, see Teradata Vantage™ - SQL Functions, Expressions, and Predicates, B035-1145.
+For information about the PARTITION keyword, see Teradata Vantage™ - SQL Data Manipulation Language, B035-1146.

 - Multiple join conditions must be connected using the AND logical operator.